AlanZhangUCSC/lab_notebook/README.md

-# PanMANIA-notebook
+# Lab notebook

-This notebook will track the progress of the panMANIA project.
+This notebook will track the progress of my work in the lab.

 ## 1/30/2025

+### panMANIA

 ~~To build the panMAN using Dockerfile, see `build_panman` directory.~~ To build the panMAN see notes on `2/2/2025`.